Krittin-Tejasen/SoundBookSoundJai-ImageProcessing-Group-Project/README.txt

     Project_image/
     ├── Images/                <- Upload images here
     ├── Removed_bg_images/     <- Processed (background removed) images appear here
+    ├── Text/                  <- OCR results (.txt)
-    └── audio/                 <- (optional for text-to-speech output)
+    └── Audio/                 <- Text-to-speech output (.mp3)

 ------------------------------------------
-▶RUNNING THE PROGRAM
+RUNNING THE PROGRAM
 ------------------------------------------

-1️.
-Activate your virtual environment (if not already active):
+1. Activate your virtual environment (if not already active): venv\Scripts\activate
-    venv\Scripts\activate

-2️.
-Run the watcher script:
+2. Run the watcher script:
     python drive_ocr_watcher.py

-3️.
-Upload new images to your Google Drive "Images" folder.
+3. Upload new images to your Google Drive "Images" folder.

-4️.
-The script will automatically:
+4. The script will automatically:
     - Detect new uploads
     - Download the image
+    - ML check page quality
     - Remove the background
-    - Enhance the image for OCR
+    - Enhance the image
+    - Extract text (OCR)
+    - Generate speech (.mp3)
-    - Upload the processed image back to the "Removed_bg_images" folder
+    - Upload results back to Drive

-5️.
-The console will show logs for each processed file.
+5. The console will show logs for each processed file.

 ------------------------------------------
 DO NOT UPLOAD THESE FILES TO GITHUB